-We draw attention to Note 1 in the financial statements, which indicates that the Group incurred a net loss of \$111,517 during the year ended 30 June 2019, and cash outflows from operating activities of \$84,545.
+We draw attention to Note 1 in the financial statements, which indicates that the Group incurred a net loss of \$99,448 during the year ended 30 June 2020, and the Group incurred net operating cash outflows of \$102,620.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.